fearedspark/LeptonM7/README.md

 This project uses the STM32F746G-DISCO to acquire the thermal images from a FLIR Lepton module and displays it on the screen.
 It uses the Lepton Thermal Camera Breakout v1.3 from PURE Engineering (http://www.pureengineering.com/projects/lepton)

+A prototype enclosure is also provided, in STL format, for 3D printing.

 # Pin mapping:

 - CS:	"D10" - PA8